flyingyizi/avr-counter/readme.md

-implement embedded_hal::timer::CountDown trait for avr TC
+implement embedded_hal::timer::CountDown trait for avr TC.

+notes: Considering the consumption of function call maybe hurge, if you delay is very small, it is recommended that you use delay_us in [avr-hal](https://github.com/Rahix/avr-hal) for accurate delay. the delay_us directly use assembly code to do loop delay.

 ## example